Learn how a building's unique characteristics affect the amount of damage flooding can cause.

 The damage caused by flooding varies based on depth.
 Higher depths of floodwater typically cause greater and more costly damage to a home.
 Even a few inches of water can cause major damage and require costly repairs or replacement of items.
 Select a depth of flooding from the drop-down to see how the property’s likelihood of flooding, estimated repair costs, and repair time damage change based on the depth selected.

 It's important to note that minor floods are more common than major floods, so lower flood depths have a higher likelihood.
 Based on the depth of flooding selected the chart tells you the annual probability that the depth of flooding reaches the home in a single year.

 Estimated repair costs

 Estimated cost to repair refers to the estimated cost a property owner can expect to pay as a result of structural damage to their building from a certain depth of flooding over a selected period of time.
-These cost estimates consider the depth of flooding, property value, number of stories of a structure, the presence of a basement, and the first floor elevation.
-Using historical records from actual insurance claims, the relationship between depth of flooding and the amount of damage caused is analyzed to estimate a property’s cost to repair flood damage.
+These cost estimates consider the depth of flooding, property value, number of stories of a structure, the presence of a basement, and the first-floor elevation.
+Using historical records from actual insurance claims, the relationship between the depth of flooding and the amount of damage caused is analyzed to estimate a property’s cost to repair flood damage.
 Estimated repair costs are then calculated by adding each year's annual flood damage estimate over the selected period of time.
 For example, if a property’s annual flood damage is estimated to be $100 every year, the potential loss to that building would be $1,500 in 15 years.

 Estimated repair time